The Must-Dos in Invercargill

-Location: E. Hayes – 168 Dee Street, Knight of New Zealand – 21 Levin Street, H&J Smith – corner of Tay and Kelvin Streets.
+Location: E. Hayes & Sons – 168 Dee Street.
+Knight of New Zealand – 21 Levin Street.
+H&J Smith – corner of Tay and Kelvin Streets.

 Invercargill makes an excellent base for exploring the highlights of the Southland region.
 Head to the little coastal town of Riverton for surfing or visiting the fantastic Te Hikoi museum.
 Or head down to Bluff, climb Bluff Hill and take a ferry to Stewart Island.
-Check out 5 Fun Things to Do in Riverton and 5 Fun Things to Do in Bluff.
-Plus, check out 5 Amazing Day Trips from Invercargill for more recommendations.
+Check out 5 Amazing Day Trips from Invercargill or The Best Day Trips from Invercargill for more recommendations.